XBraid/xbraid/docs/Examples.md

-    The Richardson-based error estimates and extrapolation are only available after the first Braid iteration, in that the coarse level solution must be available to compute the estimate and/or extrapolation.
+    The Richardson-based error estimates and extrapolation are only available after the first Braid iteration, in that the coarse level solution must be available to compute the error estimate and/or extrapolation.
 Thus, after an adaptive refinement (and new hierarchy is constructed), another iteration is again required for the error estimates to be available.
 If the error estimate isn't available, Braid returns a value of -1.
 See this example for more details

                examples/ex-06.c